recommenders-team/recommenders/tests/README.md

 # Tests

+Recommenders test pipeline is one of the most sophisticated MLOps pipelines in the open-source community.
+We execute tests in the three environments we support: CPU, GPU, and Spark, mirroring the tests in each Python version we support.
+We not only tests the library, but also the Jupyter notebooks in the examples folder.

+The reason to have this extensive test infrastructure is to ensure that the code is reproducible by the community and that we can maintain the project with a small number of core contributors.

+We currently execute over a thousand tests in the project, and we are always looking for ways to improve the test coverage.
+To get the exact number of tests, you can run `pytest tests --collect-only`, and then multiply the number of tests by the number of Python versions we support.

 In this document we show our test infrastructure and how to contribute tests to the repository.

 ## Table of Contents